EmreBeratKR/PoolableBehaviour/README.md

         }
     }

+    // This method is named after 'OnAfterInitialized' just for consistency
-    // This method can be named after anything like 'foo()' etc. public void OnAfterInitialized()
+    // so, it can be named after anything like 'foo()' etc. public void OnAfterInitialized()
     {
         body.velocity = Random.insideUnitSphere.normalized * Random.Range(10f, 30f);